 To cultivate interest in the skies by allowing students to view celestial objects through the Tower Hill Observatory.
 We also hope to teach interesting facts through our in-school meetings, where we will also plan our out-of-school meetings.

-Tower HIll's MUN club engages in authentic simulations of the United Nations system through learning about the UN system, the skills of debate, compromise, conflict resolution and negotiation.
+Tower Hill's MUN club engages in authentic simulations of the United Nations system through learning about the UN system, the skills of debate, compromise, conflict resolution and negotiation.
 MUN team members have fun learning about the workings of world diplomacy through the lens of current events, while improving their skills of communication.
-The club plans to attend 3 conferences this coming school year at Princeton, American University, and University of Delaware.
+The club plans to attend three conferences this coming school year at Princeton, American University and University of Delaware.

 Math League is a club designed for math-lovers who are interested in taking a step further beyond their classes and participate in the regional Math League Competition.

 The mission of this club is to introduce students to the relatively new sport of pickleball by providing instruction and then getting out and playing during some meetings (weather permitting).
 Hopefully this club will expand and be seen by other schools in the long run to perhaps start an interscholastic league.

 We strive to engage our students in service through action by fostering meaningful connections that impact our community in a positive way.
 Our goal is to make service an integral part of our students’ lives, in school and beyond.
 We also would like to promote and recognize exceptional volunteerism within our community.

 Science Olympiad aims to provide an environment in which students have the opportunity to learn various science topics hands-on through building, experimenting and analyzing.

 To educate/talk about issues within the community and globally, and understand the basics of the seven pillars.